Things We Didn't Think Could Happen in America - 3.22

 And then, of course, then the investigation into Hillary.

-Well, that investigation too.
+Well, that investigation, too.

 That's wrong as well.

-And then after that, then well, Hillary, I guess it works the first time.
+And then after that, then, well, Hillary, I guess it works the first time.

-Why not why not just hire Fusion GPS?
+Why not just hire Fusion GPS?

-They can hire Christopher Steele, a foreign agent operative, and and he can go get his news as Russian sources.
+They can hire Christopher Steele, a foreign agent operative, and he can go get his news as Russian sources.

-Nobody's gonna check them.
+Nobody's going to check them.

 Fusion GPS never checked it.